 If you didn't close the container properly to store your baking powder, you should replace it too.
-The potency of your baking powder is important so that you know how much baking powder to flour to add, so that you know you've added enough, not too much baking powder, and not too little.
+The potency of your baking powder is important so that you know how much baking powder to flour to add, so that you know you've added enough, not too much, and not too little.

 You can't make baking soda at home, but you can make homemade baking powder!
 In a pinch, use this recipe for homemade baking powder if you find you've run out and don't have time to go to the store.

-Baking soda and baking powder are essential leavening agents that you should have on hand if you plan on baking.
-While you can't make baking soda at home, you can make baking powder from ingredients you have in your pantry.
+You can make baking powder from the ingredients you have in your pantry.
 Remember that baking powder is baking soda plus an acid.
 And while commercial baking powders contain the acids monocalcium phosphate, sodium aluminum sulfate, and/or sodium acid pyrophosphate, you probably don't have any of these acid salts in your pantry.

-The main dry acid that you most likely have at home if you bake and that you could use to make baking power is cream of tartar (i.e. tartaric acid, which is also known as potassium bitartrate).
-Cream of tartar is a white powder that you probably have used when making meringues for an italian meringue buttercream, or in egg-white based desserts like these chocolate pavlovas.
+The main dry acid that you most likely have at home if you bake and that you could use to make baking powder is cream of tartar (i.e. tartaric acid, which is also known as potassium bitartrate).
+Cream of tartar is a white powder that you probably have used when making meringues for an Italian meringue buttercream, or in egg-white-based desserts like these chocolate pavlovas.
 And combined with baking soda and a little cornstarch, you have yourself some homemade baking powder.
 Here's the recipe.

 Homemade baking powder recipe

-To make a big batch of baking powder at home, whisk together 30 grams baking soda, 70 grams cream of tartar, and 15 grams of cornstarch.
-Note that you could skip the cornstarch if you are going to use the baking powder right away, but since you are making a big batch of homemade baking powder, you will be storing, so it must stay dry!
+To make a big batch of baking powder at home, whisk together 30 grams of baking soda, 70 grams of cream of tartar, and 15 grams of cornstarch.
+Note that you could skip the cornstarch if you are going to use the baking powder right away, but since you are making a big batch of homemade baking powder, you will be storing it, so it must stay dry!